virtualeconomy/v-shader-hackathon/tutorial/tutorial.md

 #### 2.2.
 Plane

-The plane is defined by its normal, any point on the plane, and to not stretch to infinity, we will clap it in [ -12.0, 12.0 ] range:
+The plane is defined by its normal and any point on the plane.
+To prevent it from stretching to infinity, we will clamp it in within the range [ -12.0, 12.0 ]:
 ```glsl
 float plane_size = 12.0;
 vec3 plane_normal = vec3( 0.0, 1.0, 0.0 ); // Normal of the plane
 vec3 p0 = PLANE_P; // Any point on the plane
 ```
-To draw a plane, we need to find a point of intersection between our ray and the plane.
-The formula can be derived analitically and translated directly to the code:
+To draw a plane, we need to find the point of intersection between our ray and the plane.
+The formula can be derived analytically and translated directly to the code:

 ```glsl
 float raytrace_plane